cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `domainCubeLimitUpper = 3 * 2.5e100`

-    will only set the upper limits on the first, second, and third dimensions to `2.5*10^100`, while the rest of the upper limits for the missing dimensions will be automatically set to the default value.
+    will only set the upper limits on the first, second, and third dimensions to `2.5*10^100`, while the remaining upper limits for the missing dimensions will be automatically set to the default value.

 The default value for all elements of `domainCubeLimitUpper` is `0.13407807929942596E+155`.
-Beware that some ParaMonte samplers such as ParaNest require the user to specify the domain boundaries explicitly.
+Beware that some ParaMonte samplers, such as ParaNest, require the user to specify the domain boundaries explicitly.

 Related specifications: [domain](#domain), [domainCubeLimitLower](#domaincubelimitlower), [domainCubeLimitUpper](#domaincubelimitupper).<br>

 ### domainErrCount

 The simulation specification `domainErrCount` is a scalar of type `integer` beyond which the user will be warned about the newly proposed points excessively falling outside the domain of the objective function.
-For every `domainErrCount` consecutively-proposed new points that fall outside the domain of the objective function the user will be warned until `domainErrCount = domainErrCountMax`, in which case the sampler returns a fatal error and the program stops globally.
+For every `domainErrCount` consecutively-proposed new points that fall outside the domain of the objective function, the user will be warned until `domainErrCount = domainErrCountMax`, in which case the sampler returns a fatal error and the program stops globally.
 The counter for this warning is reset after a proposal sample from within the domain of the objective function is obtained.
 When out-of-domain sampling happens frequently, it strongly indicates something fundamentally wrong in the simulation.
 It is, therefore, important to closely inspect and monitor for frequent out-of-domain samplings.
 This can be done by setting `domainErrCount` to an appropriate value determined by the user.
 The default value for `domainErrCount` is `10000`.

 Related specifications: [domainErrCount](#domainerrcount), [domainErrCountMax](#domainerrcountmax).<br>